 Proteon Therapeutics, Inc. (the "Company") is a late-stage biopharmaceutical company focused on the development of novel, first-in-class pharmaceuticals to address the medical needs of patients with kidney and vascular disease.
 The Company was formed in June 2001 and incorporated on March 24, 2006.

-Since inception, the Company has devoted substantially all of its efforts to product research and development, initial market development and raising capital.
+The Company devotes substantially all of its efforts to product research and development, initial market development and raising capital.
 The Company has not generated any product revenue related to its primary business purpose to date and is subject to a number of risks similar to those of other development stage companies, including dependence on key individuals, competition from other companies, the need for development of commercially viable products and the need to obtain adequate additional financing to fund the development of its product candidates.
-The Company is also subject to a number of risks similar to other companies in the biotechnology industry, including regulatory approval of products, uncertainty of market acceptance of products, competition from substitute products and larger companies, the need to obtain additional financing, compliance with government regulations, protection of proprietary technology, dependence on third parties, product liability and dependence on key individuals.
+The Company is also subject to a number of risks similar to other companies in the biotechnology industry, including regulatory approval of products, uncertainty of market acceptance of products, competition from therapeutic alternatives and larger companies, compliance with government regulations, protection of proprietary technology, dependence on third parties and product liability.